popova-mariia/tp/docs/DeveloperGuide.md

     * Steps 3a1–3a3 are repeated until a valid name is entered.
     * Use case resumes from step 4.

-* 3b.
-Nurse provides invalid name query.
-    * 3b1.
-System informs the Nurse that the name format is invalid.
-    * 3b2.
-System requests a valid name.
-    * 3b3.
-Nurse provides a new search name.
-    * Steps 3b1–3b3 are repeated until a valid name is entered.
-    * Use case resumes from step 4.

 * 4a.
 No matching patient records found.
     * 4a1.
 System informs the Nurse that no matching records were found.
     * 4a2.
 System requests a new search input.